ydhnwb/android-clean-architecture/README.md

 - If you want tutorial how to create this app step by step, go to this [youtube playlist](https://www.youtube.com/playlist?list=PLkVx132FdJZnNsBTJSr4Sc1oAwRFXl2G4).

 ## Notes
-I created this app just for example how to implement clean architecture on android. _**It really biased to my self preference and experience.
+I created this app just for example how to implement clean architecture on android. _**It really biased to my preference and experience.
 Also, _clean architecture_ is not mandatory to do.
 If you feel that you/your team are taking so much benefit by implementing this design pattern, then go for it.
 Otherwise, don't use it or just modify to your/your team preferences.**_

 ## Main Picture
 There are 3 layer in this app.